C2SM/c2sm.github.io/docs/alps/uenvs.md

 ### Quickstart

+In the following
-In the following, using `name/version:tag` as metadata to target a uenv can be replaced by the absolute path to the image if necessary.
+- using `name/version:tag` as metadata to target a uenv can be replaced by the absolute path to the image if necessary.
+- when a mount point can be passed to a command it defaults to a path stored in the uenv metadata, most often `/user-environment`

 #### Create a local images repository